Do Informational Cascades Happen with Non-myopic Agents?: Informational Cascades

 Furthermore, let $M_{N}$ be a sequence such that $\lim_{N\rightarrow\infty}\frac{M_{N}}{\sqrt{N}}=0$ and $\lim_{N\rightarrow\infty}M_{N}=\infty$. \begin{enumerate} \item The probability that less than $M_{N}$ players have revealed their private information before the cascade occurred approaches 1 as $N\rightarrow\infty$. \item If, in addition, the solution is such that $\phi\left[r,y,w\right]=\boldsymbol{1}$ implies $\phi\left[r,y,\hat{w}\right]=\boldsymbol{1}$ for all $\hat{w}>w$ (according to \optv{2col}{\cite[Th.
-5]{BiHeAn19arxiv}}\optv{arxiv}{Theorem {\ref{thm:wy:behavior}}}, we know such solutions exist), then the cascade happens in less than $M_{N}$ turns with a probability that approaches 1 as $N\rightarrow\infty$. \end{enumerate} \end{thm} \begin{IEEEproof} See Appendix~\ref{thm:Cascades_proof}. \end{IEEEproof} The interpretation of this theorem is as follows.
-First, an informational cascade will occur at some finite time with probability approaching 1 as $N$ increases.
-Secondly, this happens too early.
-Indeed, take any increasing sequence that grows slower than $\sqrt{N}$ (e.g., $M_N=\log N$).
-Then, when a cascade occurs, less than $M_N$ players have revealed their information.
-This implies that a minuscule amount of the available information about $V$ has been revealed before a cascade occurs (for large $N$).
-This indeed is a catastrophic outcome for the community (when cascade actions are inconsistent with the product quality).
+5]{BiHeAn19arxiv}}\optv{arxiv}{Theorem {\ref{thm:wy:behavior}}}, we know such solutions exist), then the cascade happens in less than $M_{N}$ turns with a probability that approaches 1 as $N\rightarrow\infty$. \end{enumerate} \end{thm} \begin{IEEEproof} See Appendix~\ref{thm:Cascades_proof}. \end{IEEEproof} Theorem \ref{thm:Cascades} implies that an informational cascade will occur at some finite time with probability approaching 1 as $N$ increases.
+Secondly, the theorem implies that the cascade happens too early.
+This follows since when a cascade occurs, with high probability, less than $M_N$ players have revealed their information for any increasing sequence that grows slower than $\sqrt{N}$ (e.g., $M_N=\log N$).
+Hence, a minuscule amount of the available information about $V$ has been revealed before a cascade occurs (for large $N$).
+This is undesirable, since it means that the probability for a bad cascade can be significant, and that the cascade will affect almost all of the players.